• Skip to primary navigation

 Practical Tips & Recipe Notes

-- I'm not kidding when I say barley malt syrup is SUPER sticky.
+• I'm not kidding when I say barley malt syrup is SUPER sticky.
 Have a wet paper towel ready before you start pouring to wipe off your hands, the jar, or any sticky, stringy spills that might happen.

-- If you're worried about the barley malt syrup pouring too quickly, especially if you're opening a brand new jar, pour it onto a spoon and then tip the spoon to let it drip into the container.
+• If you're worried about the barley malt syrup pouring too quickly, especially if you're opening a brand new jar, pour it onto a spoon and then tip the spoon to let it drip into the container.
 This will help you slow and control the pour.

-- Once you roll the bagel dough into logs, don't let them sit too long before you begin rolling them out and joining the ends together.
+• Once you roll the bagel dough into logs, don't let them sit too long before you begin rolling them out and joining the ends together.
 Bagel dough rises so fast and even letting them sit for 10 minutes will allow them to start developing large air bubbles.
 Divide and shape quickly!
 And if you need to pop some bubbles, you can.

-Nope!
+• Don't have a mixer?
 You can knead the dough by hand instead.
 See instructions above.
 It will take 8-10 minutes of heavy kneading, dusting in flour as needed as you go, but it will get there.
 The rest of the recipe will follow as usual.

 A kitchen scale is more accurate than cup measurements and will give you the right ratio of water, yeast, salt, barley malt syrup, and flour so that your bagel dough behaves the way you want it to.
-Depending on how much you pack the flour, how much moisture is in the air, and what brand of measuring cups you’re using, you may be off by 30-50 grams of flour per cup which can make a huge difference in how your hand rolled bagels comes out.
+Depending on how tightly you pack the flour, how much moisture is in the air, and what brand of measuring cups you’re using, you may be off by 30-50 grams of flour per cup which can make a huge difference in how your hand rolled bagels come out.

 I tested and developed this bagel recipe using weight measurements.
 If I were to convert it to cups, I would be using Google — just like you would.
 And since there's no set standard for what "1 cup" of flour weighs and different online converters use different amounts, I wouldn't be able to promise you'd get the same delicious results!